Assessing Your Property Needs

 As with any city, each neighbourhood has its own character and amenities.
-For more information on the neighbourhoods that we serve, please visit our Neighbourhood Guides page.
+For more information on the neighbourhoods that we serve in Jerusalem, please visit our Neighbourhood Guides page.

 For families with kids, being in a specific school catchment area can be a high priority.
 Your agent will be able to point you in the right direction of what schools are in the area you’re looking at (if you aren’t already aware).